Siyani Chambers

-Siyani Chambers (born December 14, 1993) is an American professional basketball player for BC Körmend of the Hungarian Basketball League.
-He played college basketball for the Harvard Crimson, finishing his career in the 2016–17 season.
+Siyani Chambers (born December 14, 1993) is an American professional basketball player who last played for ADA Blois of the LNB Pro B. He played college basketball for the Harvard Crimson, finishing his career in the 2016–17 season.
 He was 2013 Ivy League Rookie of the Year.
 In 2012, he was designated Minnesota Mr. Basketball.

 High school

 Chambers played basketball at Hopkins High School in Minnesota.
 He helped the team win state championships in 2010 and 2011, while also helping the team to a third-place finish in 2012.
 In both 2011 and 2012, he was named to the all-tournament team.
 In 2012, he captained the team, and was named to the all-state team.
 He was named Minnesota Mr. Basketball as well.
 Chambers was considered a two-star recruit by ESPN, while Scout and Rivals ranked Chambers as a three-star prospect.
 ESPN ranked Chambers as the 45th best point guard in the nation.
 He played AAU basketball for the Howard Pulley Panthers.